Living-with-machines/AtypicalAnimacy/README.md

 ## Datasets and resources

-Experiments are performed on two different datasets:
+Run `code/setup.ipynb` to download and prepare the data and resources used in the experiments.

+#### _Stories_ dataset
-* **_Stories_ dataset:** dataset described in Tables 1 and 3 of the paper, generated from the animacy dataset annotated in
+Dataset described in Tables 1 and 3 of the paper, generated from the animacy dataset annotated in:
   > Jahan, Labiba, Geeticka Chauhan, and Mark Finlayson.
 "A new approach to animacy detection."
 In Proceedings of the 27th International Conference on Computational Linguistics, pp. 1-12.
 2018.

 Run `code/setup.ipynb` to download it and convert it to the format used in our experiments.

+#### _19thC Machines_ dataset
-* **_19thC Machines_ dataset:** atypical animacy dataset, described in Tables 2 and 3 of the paper, annotated by us, based on nineteenth-century sentences in English extracted from an [open dataset of nineteenth-century books digitized by the British Library](https://data.bl.uk/digbks/db14.html).
+Atypical animacy dataset, described in Tables 2 and 3 of the paper, annotated by us, based on nineteenth-century sentences in English extracted from an [open dataset of nineteenth-century books digitized by the British Library](https://data.bl.uk/digbks/db14.html).
 Run `code/setup.ipynb` to download it and convert it to the format used in our experiments.

+#### Language models
-* **[Coming soon]** Historical BERT and Word2vec models trained on the [_19thC BL Books_](https://data.bl.uk/digbks/db14.html) dataset. :construction:
+**[Coming soon]** Nineteenth-century BERT and Word2vec English models trained on the [_19thC BL Books_](https://data.bl.uk/digbks/db14.html) dataset. :construction:

 ## Evaluation results